 Relax.
 Refresh.
 Renew.
 Play.
 Sing.
 Laugh.
 Enjoy.
 Forgive.
 Dance.
 Love.
 Hug.
 Share.
 Kiss.
 Create.
 Explore.
 Hope.
 Listen.
 Dare.
 Trust.
 Dream.
 Learn.
 TODAY! ― Steve Maraboli, Unapologetically You: Reflections on Life and the Human Experience

-Last week’s blog focused on traveling with diabetes.
-In that spirit, this week’s blog comes to you from French Lick Indiana, home of Larry Bird of Celtics fame, and also the French Lick and West Baden Springs resorts.
+In the spirit of travel, this week’s blog is a re-post from French Lick Indiana, home of Larry Bird of Celtics fame, and also the French Lick and West Baden Springs resorts.
 Working together, but on opposite ends of the country, (Tami in Kentucky and Deb in California) means we have to be creative finding opportunities for in-person meetings.
 Luckily, things came together……. a spouse work meeting in Ohio, and a visit with a son the Maurer School of Law at Indiana University, created the opportunity for our first formal @AFreshPOVforYou board meeting.

 Over the past several months we have been exploring ideas around creating innovative diabetes education programs and services that are co-designed by people living with diabetes or prediabetes.
 Basically that means, we are attempting to actively involve people with or at risk for diabetes in the design process to ensure the end result meets their needs.

 If you’ve been reading our blog, then you know that we love “fresh views” and spending time together enjoying beautiful scenery and experiences.
 We feel energized and are more creative thinkers when we take a break, are relaxed, seeing things from a new perspective, laughing together, and often with a nice glass of wine!